Big D and the Kids Table: Fluent in Stroll, and for the Damned, The Dumb and the Delirious (2010–2012)

 Fluent in Stroll was released by the band on July 7, 2009.
 They spent the summer promoting the album playing the entire 2009 Warped Tour.
 Shortly after this release, trombonist Paul Cuttler ceased touring with the band to spend more time with his family at home.
 He still appears live occasionally at local Big D shows, as well on their past few records.

 Following the conclusion of the Warped Tour, they embarked on their 2nd headlining tour, which took place throughout the fall of 2009, called the "Not Fucking Around tour."
 It was named after the track on the new album (in the same way "the Steady Riot tour" supported Strictly Rude). illScarlett served as direct support for the majority of the tour.

 Sean P. Rogan departed the band in 2009.
 After Rogan's departure Suburban Legends' Brian Klemm filled in as touring guitarist through 2010.
 Then in 2011, Nick Pantazi from the seminal Boston ska band Big Lick joined Big D on Guitar, until leaving in 2013 and was replaced by Alex Stern of Boston band The Pomps.
 Chris Lucca of Suburban Legends joined the band on trumpet around this time, but also left the band in 2013.
 His role was temporarily filled by Billy Kottage, who joined Reel Big Fish shortly after his tenure with Big D. Billy Kottage was later replaced by Logan La Barbera, who has remained with the band since.

 On June 25, 2010, Big D played the Carson, California stop on Warped Tour.
 This was the only stop on the tour the band would go on to play that year.
 In an interview done on the same day for thepunksite.com, McWane stated that the band is set to release their next studio album entitled, "The Damned, The Dumb and the Delirious" in 2011.
 On January 5, 2011, the band announced on their Facebook page they would be playing the entire 2011 Vans Warped Tour.

 In late November 2011, the band announced they were cancelling the remainder of their European tour in support of for the Damned, following lead singer Dave McWane's diagnosis with thyroid cancer.
 After surgery and radiation, McWane was declared cancer free, and the band went back on tour in April 2012.

 Stomp / Stroll and Do Your Art (2013–present)

-In early February 2013, it was announced that the bands' next release would be two separate records, one ska/punk album, and another reggae/stroll/dub record.
+In early February 2013, it was announced that the band's next release would be two separate records, one ska/punk album, and another reggae/stroll/dub record.
 Stomp and Stroll released on June 11, 2013.
 This album featured new guitarist Alex Stern, bassist Steve Foote, drummer Derek Davis, long-time saxophonist Ryan O'Connor, former trumpeter Dan Stoppelman, former trombonist Paul Cuttler, former vocalist and trombonist Marc Flynn, Logan La Barbera on Trombone, among others.
-Shortly after this release, Steve Foote was replaced by bassist Ben Basile, leaving vocalist David McWane as the only consistently appearing "original" Big D member.
+Shortly after this release, Steve Foote was replaced by bassist Ben Basile, leaving vocalist David McWane as the only remaining original Big D member.